kyrylkov/openshift-cartridge-iojs/README.md

 ## Notes

-- The cartridge not guaranteed to be production-ready
+- The cartridge is not guaranteed to be production-ready
-- This is a lean cartridge.
-No additional modules are installed.
-Which means that - unlike the standard Node.js cartridge - it won't install [supervisor](https://github.com/isaacs/node-supervisor) for you.
+- No additional modules are installed, which means that - unlike the standard Node.js cartridge - it won't install [supervisor](https://github.com/isaacs/node-supervisor) for you.
 You'll have to implement your own logic to auto-restart on errors.
 The [provided application template](https://github.com/icflorescu/openshift-cartridge-nodejs/blob/master/usr/template/start.js) is using [cluster](http://nodejs.org/api/cluster.html) for that.
-- The cartridge will run `iojs start.js` on start, so **make sure your application entrypoint is `start.js`**.